SOCY - Sociology

 The fundamental concepts and principles of sociology.
 Includes consideration of culture, patterns of social interaction, norms, values, social institutions, stratification, and social change.

-SOCY105 Introduction to Contemporary Social Problems (3 Credits)
+SOCY105 Understanding Contemporary Social Problems - Frameworks for Critical Thinking and Strategies for Solutions (3 Credits)

 An examination of contemporary social problems through sociological perspectives; ways in which social problems are part of the organization of society; a detailed study of selected social problems including social conflict and social inequality.